How to Experience Pasadena on a Budget

 Enjoy Arts & Entertainment

-The can't-miss cultural extravaganza that won't cost you a dime is ArtNight Pasadena.
+The can't miss cultural extravaganza that won't cost you a dime is ArtNight Pasadena.
 The free citywide evening of art, music and entertainment takes place on a Friday evening twice a year with a spring and fall edition.
 The popular biannual event attracts thousands of locals and visitors, who come out to take advantage of the unique opportunity to hop between 18 venues via a network of free shuttles.
-Special exhibitions, interactive installations and musical performances are open to the public at institutions and attractions like Gamble House, ArtCenter College of Design and the Pasadena Conservatory of Music.
+Special exhibition, interactive installations and musical performances are open to the public at institutions and attractions like Gamble House, ArtCenter College of Design and the USC Pacific Asia Museum.

-The Norton Simon Museum is free the first Friday of every month from 5:00 to 8:00 p.m., which is the perfect amount of time to explore the galleries and sculpture garden and sit for refreshments at the café.
-The third Tuesday of every month is for green thumbs and admirers of the botanical world who want to see what's in bloom—both Descanso Gardens and the Los Angeles County Arboretum & Botanic Garden grant complimentary admission on this day.
+- The Norton Simon Museum is free the first Friday of every month from 4:00 to 7:00 p.m., which is the perfect amount of time to explore the galleries and sculpture garden and sit for refreshments at the café.

-Pasadena offers a robust collection of public art which locals and tourists can find more information about at the Pasadena Visitors Center.
-In summer, Old Pasadena hosts a month-long Summer Cinema Series with outdoor screenings held in a variety of venues.
-Check our calendar of events for dozens more free events and festivals well worth planning a visit around.
+Pasadena offers a robust collection of public art which locals and tourists can find more information at the Pasadena Visitors Center on 300 E. Green St. In the summer, Old Pasadena hosts a month-long Movies Under the Stars series with outdoor screenings held in a variety of venues.
+Check our calendar of events for more free events and festivals well worth planning a visit around.

 Admire Architecture

 The Old Mill is a 200-plus year old historic adobe in San Marino that houses the California Art Club Gallery.
-Also known as El Molino Viejo, it was the original 1816 gristmill for Mission San Gabriel and its open free-of-charge Tuesdays through Sundays from 1:00 to 4:00 p.m.
-In the summer, they host a Magical Music at the Mill Summer outdoor summer concert series on the patio.
+Also known as El Molino Viejo, it was the original 1816 gristmill for Mission San Gabriel and its open free-of-charge Tuesday through Sunday from 11:00 a.m. to 2:00 p.m.
+In the summer, they host Music Under the Stars on the patio.

 The Gamble House is a pristine example of the American Arts & Crafts style of architecture that Pasadena is renowned for.
 Designated a National Historic Landmark, the home was designed and decorated by Charles and Henry Greene in 1908 for David and Mary Gamble of the Procter & Gamble Company.
-Hour-long docent-led tours are offered to the public Thursdays through Sundays.
-Pre-bookable tickets are priced at an affordable $12.50 for students and seniors and $15 for regular admission.
+Hour-long docent-led tours are offered to the public on Tuesday and Thursday to Sunday.
+Tour times vary and walk-up tickets are based on availability.
 More in-depth tours as well as a neighborhood walking tour are also available through Gamble House.
+Purchase $20 tickets in advance here.

-Caltech Architectural Tour Services offers in-depth, complimentary two-hour tours of the California Institute of Technology campus on the first Thursday of most months (except July, August and December) at 10:30 a.m. starting at the Athenaeum.
+Caltech Architectural Tour Services offers in-depth, complimentary two-hour tours of the California Institute of Technology campus on the fourth Thursday of each month at 10:30 a.m., starting at the Athenaeum entrance at 551 South Hill Ave.
+No tours are given in June, July, August or December.
 Reservations are required and you'll need to be up for walking 1.5 miles, which is definitely worth the effort to gain an insider's perspective of one of the world's foremost institutions of science and engineering.
 It also happens to be a deliberately planned microcosm of architectural styles, from Mediterranean to Brutalism.

 Explore Higher Realms

 NASA's Jet Propulsion Laboratory offers free tours by appointment with reservations made at least one month in advance.
-Individual and family tours are available on Mondays and Wednesdays and start off with "Journey to the Planets and Beyond," a multimedia presentation that provides an overview of the Laboratory's activities and accomplishments in planetary exploration and Earth science.
-Other tour highlights include the Space Flight Operations Facility and the Spacecraft Assembly Facility.
-JPL also hosts a free lecture series that sheds light on their missions, tools and technologies.
+All tours start off with "Journey to the Planets and Beyond," a multimedia presentation that provides an overview of the Laboratory's activities and accomplishments in planetary exploration and Earth science.

 You can also explore the cosmos at the Mount Wilson Observatory, perched more than 5,700 feet above Pasadena.
-For the nominal price of $15, a two-hour docent-led walking tour (available Saturdays and Sundays from late March through early December) will get you inside both the 60-inch and 100-inch telescope domes.
+For the nominal price of $15, a two-hour docent-led walking tour (available Saturdays and Sundays during the spring, summer, and fall months) will get you inside both the 60-inch and 100-inch telescope domes.
 Public ticket nights are the prime opportunity to star gaze through the historic big telescopes, which are the largest in the world available for public use.
-The Observatory is also open to the public daily for self guided tours.
+The Observatory is also open to the public daily for self-guided tours.

 Active Pursuits